 Are there real estate laws about disclosing offers?

-There are different types of law that govern real estate and property transactions or ownership – at the federal, state, and local levels.
-These are:
+There are different types of law that govern real estate and a seller’s property transactions or ownership – at the federal, state, and local levels.

 In some states, the legislation prohibits an offer from being disclosed to other buyers, while in others there’s nothing illegal about telling one buyer what house price another has offered.

-Remember that if your real estate agent is a member of NAR, they will be bound by a code of ethics whereby they pledge themselves to protect and promote the interests of their client.
+Remember that if your real estate agent is a member of NAR, they pledge themselves to protect and promote the interests of their client.
 And that they must treat all parties honestly.

 Last thoughts

 As a homebuyer, being in a bidding war for your dream home is stressful enough.
-But, wondering if there really is a bidding war and if you should hike your price is more stressful.
+But, wondering if there really is a bidding war and if you should offer more than the listed price is more stressful.

 When you decide to sell or buy a home, you need to make sure that you hire the right real estate agent.
 And, you need to trust your agent.